ronanfitz23/FinalYearProject/README.md

 # FinalYearProject
-Some code to go with submitted final year project
+Some code that was written for my final year project - there are two distinct sections

 ## Metropolis Example
+The code for the example problem as described in chapter 2

-## NCAA Code
+## NCAA
+All code that was used for the NCAA basketball application.
+All data prep, plots, model building and diagnostics